unixorn/awesome-zsh-plugins/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read the [CONTRIBUTING](https://github.com/unixorn/awesome-zsh-plugins/blob/main/Contributing.md) document.
 - [ ] All new and existing tests passed.
 - [ ] I have confirmed that the link(s) in my PR is valid.
 - [ ] I have signed off my commits.
-You can use `git commit --amend --no-edit --signoff` to amend an existing commit, and you can find more details about signing off commits on the DCO GitHub action page [here](https://probot.github.io/apps/dco/).
+You can use `git commit --amend --no-edit --signoff` to amend an existing commit, and you can find more details about signing off commits on the [DCO GitHub action page](https://probot.github.io/apps/dco/).
 - [ ] My entries are single lines and are in the appropriate (plugins, themes, or completions) section, and in alphabetical order in their section.
 - [ ] The completion/plugin/theme has a plugin file in the repository that conforms to the [ZSH Plugin Standard](https://zdharma-continuum.github.io/Zsh-100-Commits-Club/Zsh-Plugin-Standard.html) - TLDR, there's a plugin file with a `.plugin.zsh`, `.zsh` or `.sh` suffix, it is not just bare instructions to be added to `.zshrc`
 - [ ] Any added completions have a readme and a license file in their repository.